-BJP drops Varun Gandhi from national executive after he criticises Lakhimpur Kheri violence
+BJP drops Varun and Maneka Gandhi from national executive committee

-Varun Gandhi’s mother and Sultanpur MP Maneka Gandhi has also been dropped from the national executive.
+Varun Gandhi had strongly criticised the violence in Uttar Pradesh’s Lakhimpur Kheri district, in which eight people died.

 The Bharatiya Janata Party on Thursday dropped its MPs Varun Gandhi and his mother Maneka Gandhi from the party’s national executive committee.